tulios/nightcrawler_swift/README.md

 # Nightcrawler Swift

-Like the X-Men nightcrawler it teleports your assets to a OpenStack Swift bucket/container
+Like the X-Men nightcrawler this gem teleports your assets to a OpenStack Swift bucket/container.
+It was designed to sync your assets with OpenStack Swift and allow some operations with your buckets/containers.

 ## Installation